Toob Broadband Review (Updated 2026)

 Is there a phone line included?

-No. Toob is a broadband-only service.
-They do not offer landline telephone services.
-If you need a landline number, you would need to use a VoIP provider separately.
+No. Toob is a broadband-only provider and does not include a traditional landline.
+If you need a home phone number, you can use a VoIP service separately.

 🏆 How We Rated Toob